changkun/modern-cpp-tutorial/book/en-us/07-thread.md

 It can be locked by its member function `lock()`, and `unlock()` can be unlocked.
 But in the process of actually writing the code, it is best not to directly call the member function, Because calling member functions, you need to call `unlock()` at the exit of each critical section, and of course, exceptions.
-At this time, C++11 also provides a template class `std::lock_gurad` for the RAII syntax for the mutex.
+At this time, C++11 also provides a template class `std::lock_guard` for the RAII syntax for the mutex.

-RAII guarantees the exceptional security of the code while losing the simplicity of the code.
+RAII guarantees the exceptional security of the code while keeping the simplicity of the code.

 ```cpp
 #include <iostream>